SydneyDith/Buck-Converter---TrickFire-Robotics/README.md

 # Buck-Converter---TrickFire-Robotics
-Independently developed a 24V-12V buck converter using the TPS563300 IC designed to operate at 3A.
+Independently developed a 24V-12V buck converter using the TPS563300 IC designed to operate at 3A for use in TrickFire Robotics power distribution system.
 Performed calculations to find ideal component values for best performance while refering to the IC datasheet.
-Designed schematics and PCBs on KiCAD iterating through prototypes as I learned from mistakes.
+Designed schematics and PCBs on KiCAD iterating and refining prototypes as I learned from previous mistakes.

 | Parameter | Value |
 | :--- | :--- |